destefani/interesting-topics/README.md

 # Interesting-Topics
-A list of interesting topics-
+A list of interesting topics.

 ## For a while
 - Information theory